The Great Dictator: Production

 According to Jürgen Trimborn's biography of Nazi propaganda filmmaker Leni Riefenstahl, both Chaplin and French filmmaker René Clair viewed Riefenstahl's Triumph of the Will together at a showing at the New York Museum of Modern Art.
 Filmmaker Luis Buñuel reports that Clair was horrified by the power of the film, crying out that this should never be shown or the West was lost.
 Chaplin, on the other hand, laughed uproariously at the film.
 He used it to inspire many elements of The Great Dictator, and, by repeatedly viewing this film, Chaplin could closely mimic Hitler's mannerisms.

 Trimborn suggests that Chaplin decided to proceed with making The Great Dictator after viewing Riefenstahl's film.
 Hynkel's rally speech near the beginning of the film, delivered in German-sounding gibberish, is a caricature of Hitler's oratory style, which Chaplin also studied carefully in newsreels.

 The film was directed by Chaplin (with his half-brother Wheeler Dryden as assistant director), and written and produced by Chaplin.
 The film was shot largely at the Charlie Chaplin Studios and other locations around Los Angeles.
 The elaborate World War I scenes were filmed in Laurel Canyon.
 Chaplin and Meredith Willson composed the music.
-Filming began in September 1939 (coincidentally soon after Germany invaded Poland, triggering World War II) and finished six months later.

 Chaplin wanted to address the escalating violence and repression of Jews by the Nazis throughout the late 1930s, the magnitude of which was conveyed to him personally by his European Jewish friends and fellow artists.
 Nazi Germany's repressive nature and militarist tendencies were well known at the time.
 Ernst Lubitsch's 1942 To Be or Not To Be dealt with similar themes, and also used a mistaken-identity Hitler figure.
 But Chaplin later said that he would not have made the film had he known of the true extent of the Nazis' crimes.
 After the horror of the Holocaust became known, filmmakers struggled for nearly 20 years to find the right angle and tone to satirize the era.